rahmanbax/portofolio_website/README.md

 created 11/12/2022 with reactjs

-screen unresponsive ( for desktop only )
+screen not responsive ( for desktop only )